d2l-ai/d2l-en/chapter_introduction/intro.md

 It might go without saying that you cannot do data science without data.
-We could lose hundreds of pages pondering the precise nature of data but for now we'll err on the practical side and focus on the key properties to be concerned with.
+We could lose hundreds of pages pondering the precise nature of data but for now we will err on the practical side and focus on the key properties to be concerned with.
 Generally we are concerned with a collection of *examples* (also called *data points*, *samples*, or *instances*).